-Factbox-Luis Suarez's sins and sanctions
+FACTBOX-Luis Suarez's sins and sanctions

 * Nov.
 20, 2010.
 Playing for Ajax Amsterdam in the Netherlands, Suarez sunk his teeth into PSV Eindhoven player Otman Bakkal's shoulder.
 The offence, his first of three major biting incidents, earned him a seven-match ban and a nickname in Dutch media of the "Cannibal of Ajax".

 * Oct.
 15, 2011.
 Now playing for Liverpool, Suarez was accused of racially abusing Manchester United defender Patrice Evra during a Premier League match.
-He was banned for eight matches and fined 40,000 pounds.
+He was banned for eight matches and fined 40,000 pounds ($68,000).

 * April 21, 2013.
 In a match against Chelsea, Suarez also bit defender Branislav Ivanovic on the arm.
 He was banned for 10 games and further vilified by the British media and public.